 OHCD will also require that each family member who claims zero income status complete a zero-income form.
 If any sources of income are identified on the form, the OHCD will verify the income in accordance with the policies in this chapter prior to including the income in the family's annual income.

-The PHA will conduct interims in accordance with OHCD policy in Chapter 11.
+OHCD will conduct interims in accordance with OHCD policy in Chapter 11.

-7-III.J.
-STUDENT FINANCIAL ASSISTANCE [24 CFR 5.609(b)(9) as updated for HOTMA]
+7-III.L.
+STUDENT FINANCIAL ASSISTANCE [24 CFR 5.609(b)(9)]